DisciplesofLove/POI/README.md

    - Results are validated by PoI system

 4. Payments and Rewards
-   - Users pay in JOY tokens for inference
+   - Users can pay in JOY tokens or JSC for inference
+   - JSC provides privacy for sensitive transactions
    - Node operators earn from execution fees
    - Model owners earn from usage fees
+   - Bridge enables seamless conversion between JOY and JSC

+## Privacy Features

+The JSC (Joy Sovereign Coin) integration provides:
+- Confidential transactions
+- Ring signatures for transaction privacy
+- Stealth addresses
+- Optional transparency through the bridge

 ## License